 Transactions in foreign currencies are translated into EUR at the foreign currency exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the statement of financial position date are translated into EUR at the exchange rate ruling at that date.
-All transactions made in foreign currencies have been translated to EUR in accordance with the provisions of the Law on Bookkeeping, applying the exchange rate ruling at the date of the transaction.
+All transactions made in foreign currencies have been translated as prescribed by the Law on Accounting applying the exchange rate valid as at 31 December 2015.

 Foreign currency exchange differences arising on translation are recognized in the income statement.
-Non-monetary assets and liabilities that are measured in terms of historical cost or fair value in a foreign currency are stated in EUR using the exchange rate at the date of the transaction.
+Non-monetary assets and liabilities that are measured in terms of historical cost or fair value in a foreign currency are translated into EUR using the exchange rate at the date of the transaction.